*** Click HERE to enjoy Saren’s episode on the 3 in 30 Podcast. It covers everything in this post.

 I’m a total whimp when it comes to doing anything where I don’t feel in control of what’s going to happen to my body but my kids’ absolutely love doing things that scare me to death.
 They love mountain biking and skiing and climbing up cliffs and jumping off waterfalls.
 I drive them up to the trailheads or ski slopes and watch them take off or finish.
 I go on hikes with them and try not to freak out as they climb and jump, taking photos and cheering them on instead.
 They appreciate this support but what really creates golden moments is when I push myself to actually try something that is really important to them.

-A couple months ago, we were down in Southern Utah on a hiking and biking trip and I dropped them off at the trailhead then hiked on my own nearby while they careened down crazy trails.
+A couple months ago, we were down in Southern Utah on a hiking and biking trip.
+I typically drop my husband and kids off at the trailhead then hiked on my own nearby while they careened down crazy trails.
 But towards the end of the trip, they did a somewhat easy trail and wanted me to try it.
 I really didn’t want to but when you have teenagers and they actually sincerely want you to do something with them, it’s important to comply whenever possible!
 So I got on a bike and headed off behind my 17-year-old daughter who promised to stick by me.
 I was terrible.
 I kept getting off my bike whenever I got to even a little rock or dip.
 But Eliza stayed by me and was so patient with me.
 She pointed out some simple techniques I could try and helped me see that I could push myself a little and trust the bike more because it could easily go over a lot of stuff that looked scary to me.
-By the end of the ride, I was going over rocks and roots with Eliza riding along behind me, cheering for me.
-It was such a golden moment to have that role reversal where my daugther could play the teacher and coach role and I could gain the kind of understanding and appreciation of my kids mad biking skills that you can only gain by actually trying to do something yourself.
-My sons were so excited to hear from their sister that I’d actually stayed on that bike through some pretty scary stuff and I told the kids how my admiration for their biking abilities had just gone through the roof!

 3. Talk less, hug more and let them feel their feelings.